 A private alternative loan is a non-federal education loan, through a private lender, typically in the student’s name and requiring a cosigner.
 Approval and interest rates are based on the creditworthiness of the borrower and cosigner.
 Each alternative lender has different eligibility requirements, loan rates, terms, and conditions.

-Recent amendments to the Truth in Lending Act (TILA) require that you complete a self-certification form and submit it to your lender for each alternative loan you apply for after February 14, 2010.
+Plan Ahead Recent amendments to the Truth in Lending Act (TILA) require that you complete a self-certification form and submit it to your lender for each alternative loan you apply for after February 14, 2010.
 If your lender does not provide you with the form, visit Fast Choice and print it from the home page.
 Then access your Financial Aid Summary at your Student Center and obtain your cost of attendance and your estimated financial assistance for the period of enrollment covered by the loan.
 Return the self-certification form to your lender upon completion.
-Keep in mind that current students will not have access to 2015-16 cost and student aid information on the Financial Aid Summary until after awarding in mid-June.
+Keep in mind that current students will not have access to 2017-18 cost and student aid information on the Financial Aid Summary until after awarding in mid-June.

 TILA also requires lenders to provide you with three disclosures: 1) upon your application, 2) when you are approved, and 3) at least 3 days prior to disbursement.
 Timing of the last disclosure may delay loan disbursements by an additional 1-2 weeks.
 Please plan accordingly.